Compose Chat Messaging Tutorial

 To change the theming of all the components wrapped by ChatTheme

-, all you have to do is override its default parameters.
-Let's do that, with the shapes
+, you just have to override its default parameters.
+Let's do that with the shapes

 parameter.
 Change the setContent()